omakoto/raspberry-switch-control/README.md

 ## Control Nintendo Switch with Joystick on a PC (via Raspberry Pi)

-1. Plug in the Raspberry Pi to the Switch.
+1. Connect the Raspberry Pi to the Switch.
-   - If using a Pi Zero, just connect via the micro-USB cable.
+   - If using a Pi Zero, connect via the micro-USB port.
    - If using a Pi 4, connect to the USB C port. (aka the power port)
    - *Either way, to make sure the Pi keeps running even when not connected to the switch, use a powered USB hub.*

-     So, ideally, use a hub with a usb C output and connect it to the Pi, rather than using an A port.
+     (So, ideally, use a hub with a usb C output and connect it to the Pi, rather than using an A port.)

-2. Connect a joystick to a host PC. (only the following ones are supported and tested)
+1. Connect a joystick to a host PC. (only the following ones are supported and tested)
     1. Nintendo Pro controller
     2. X-Box One controller
     3. PS4 controller

-3. On the host PC, install the software:
+1. On the host PC, install the software:

+        apt install -y golang
         go install -v github.com/omakoto/raspberry-switch-control/nscontroller/cmd/...@latest

-4. On the host PC, run it:
+1. On the host PC, run it:

         nsfrontend -j /dev/input/js0 -o >(ssh pi@$PI_ADDRESS go/bin/nsbackend)

-5. Press `[enter]` on the console to finish.
+1. Press `[enter]` on the console to finish.